Flight 93: A Lasting Legacy

 The final resting place of these 40 courageous men and women has been memorialized at Flight 93 National Memorial, where their collective story of bravery and sacrifice will always be remembered.
 The National Park Foundation (NPF) has been a steadfast supporter of the Flight 93 National Memorial, implementing a campaign that raised a $40 million to establish, design, and construct the memorial.
 Since 2013, NPF has continued to raise private support for the monument while championing the park's official charitable partner, Friends of Flight 93 National Memorial.
 Our partnership with the Friends of Flight 93 remains strong today as we continue to collaborate on an array of annual events and projects.

 Visiting Today – A Walk Through Flight 93 National Memorial

 Flight 93 National Memorial serves as our nation’s tribute to the passengers and crew of Flight 93, providing visitors the opportunity to explore the story of Flight 93 through exhibits and unique outdoor architectural features.

 Upon driving into the memorial, visitors can spot the site’s latest dedicated feature, the Tower of Voices.
 Standing at 93-feet tall, the Tower of Voices is a one-of-a-kind monumental structure that features forty distinct-sounding wind chimes.
-Once completed in fall 2020, the tower’s chime system will produce a set of forty musically compatible tones.
-As the calm and tranquil sounds travel across the expanse of the field, visitors throughout the memorial will be reminded of the forty individuals on Flight 93 whose lives are commemorated at the site.
+Completed in fall 2020, the tower’s chime system produces a set of forty musically compatible tones.
+As the calm and tranquil sounds travel across the expanse of the field, visitors throughout the memorial are reminded of the 40 individuals on Flight 93 whose lives are commemorated at the site.

 How to Stay Involved